FMEA [Failure Mode and Effects Analysis]

 What is FMEA?

-Failure Mode and Effects Analysis (FMEA) is a process that is available to organizations to identify potential failures with assets and other areas of business.
-FMEA is a powerful tool that combines the experience and wisdom of all stakeholders.
+Failure Mode and Effects Analysis (FMEA) is a process that identifies potential failures with assets and other areas of business.
+The benefits of utilizing FMEA include reducing potential failures, saving lives, and lowering excessive costs.

 Benefits from FMEA include a reduction in potential failures and the savings of lives and excessive costs.
 Organizations can discover the steps necessary to prevent catastrophes with the application of valuable resources to the appropriate need.